EJ Update to SLR Guidance Banner

 The Commission invited environmental justice and sea level rise subject matter experts throughout California to apply for a position to help advise staff on the development of the environmental justice update to its existing sea level rise policy guidance.
 Eight individuals were selected to participate as project advisors and will be paid a stipend to provide input over the development of the policy outline, public engagement plan, and final update to the sea level rise policy guidance.

-The project advisors will inform the first steps of the project by providing input on the draft policy updates and feedback on the public engagement plan.
-Staff will then implement the community engagement plan and develop a draft update to the Commission’s existing sea level rise policy guidance.
-The update will eventually be adopted by the Coastal Commission and shared with local governments and the public.
-Members of the general public are invited to participate and submit comments during the hearing procedures.
+The project advisors informed the first steps of the project by providing input on the draft policy updates and feedback on the public engagement plan.
+Staff then implement the community engagement plan and developed a draft update to the Commission’s existing sea level rise policy guidance.
+The update was adopted by the Coastal Commission following open comment period and outreach with community organizations, local governments and the public.
 Below are the eight project advisors:

 Below are the eight project advisors: